leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 Basically to apply these new concepts to real world use cases, new skills needed to be made.
 These skills aren't very important, but the concepts of the core and what's coming next are.

-These new skills are: Akinator, Rock Paper Scissors, Color, MBTI.
+These new skills are: Akinator, Rock Paper Scissors, Guess the Number, Color, MBTI.
 And some already-existing skills got some twists as per the new features.

 ### What's Next?

 With such NLP foundations, we will be able to imagine and realize an infinity of skills.
 Such expendable architecture is one of the main strength of Leon since day one.

-New core features still need to see the light of day to have a decent personal assistant
+New core features still need to see the light of day to have a decent personal assistant.

 Thanks to this core, I'll be focusing on making it easier for skills developers to extend Leon.
 The next major milestones before the official release will be: